AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 You can get the Client Id and secret from the Marketo Engage app.
 On the Marketo app, you can get the Client id and secret from the **LaunchPoint **section, and the Marketo Domain from the **WebServices **section.

-On the **Unified Reports** section of the Markeo Engage connection in the Prime app, you can create campaigns based on the following:
+On the **Unified Reports** section of the Markeo Engage connection in the&nbsp;Learning Manager app, you can create campaigns based on the following:

-* A new user is added to Prime
+* A new user is added to&nbsp;Learning Manager
 * A new user is enrolled to a course
 * A new user has completed a course
 * A learner is enrolled into a skill